vakabus/rust-kademlia-dht/README.md

 You can have as many clients as you want in single application.

-## Detailed documentation
+## More detailed documentation

-More information about this crate can be found in generated documentation by cargo or in source code;
+More information about this crate can be found in generated documentation by cargo or in source code.

+## Example

+You can find [working example](example/README.md) in directory `example`.